Sally Collins

-Sally L. Collins BSc BMBCh DPhil FRCOG is a Professor of Obstetrics in the Nuffield Department of Women’s and Reproductive Health, University of Oxford and a Consultant Obstetrician subspecializing in Feto-Maternal Medicine at the John Radcliffe Hospital, Oxford.
-She is also a lecturer in Medical Sciences at St. Anne’s College, University of Oxford.
+Sally L. Collins BSc BMBCh DPhil FRCOG is a Professor of Obstetrics in the Nuffield Department of Women's and Reproductive Health, University of Oxford and a Consultant Obstetrician and lead for the Placenta Accreta Service at Birmingham Women's Hospital.
+She is also a lecturer in Medical Sciences at St. Anne's College, University of Oxford.
+She is reported by ExpertScape to be one of the top 3 world experts in placenta accreta spectrum.

-Collins was formerly a researcher in the Oxford Pain Research Unit, Nuffield Department of Anaesthetics, University of Oxford (1996-1999) and a professional actress (1990-1996).
+Collins was a researcher in the Oxford Pain Research Unit, Nuffield Department of Anaesthetics, University of Oxford (1996-1999) and a professional actress (1990-1996).

 She is the lead author of Oxford Handbook of Obstetrics and Gynecology (2nd, 3rd & 4th Editions) and co-wrote Obstetric Medicine, one of the first books in the Oxford Specialist Handbooks in Obstetrics and Gynaecology series for which she is Series Editor.

 Early life and education

 Collins was educated at Beresford House School for Girls in Eastbourne was an undergraduate at the University of East Anglia, Norwich where she was awarded a BSc (Hons) in Chemistry in 1990.
 She then went on to Mountview Academy of Theatre Arts in London where she completed a Postgraduate Diploma in Theatre Arts.

-Collins studied preclinical medicine at St Hilda’s College, University of Oxford where she was awarded a distinction in her 1st BM and the 1999 Nuffield Prize for Medicine.
+Collins studied preclinical medicine at St Hilda's College, University of Oxford where she was awarded a distinction in her 1st BM and the 1999 Nuffield Prize for Medicine.
 She went on to study Clinical Medicine at Green Templeton College, University of Oxford where she was awarded a Baber Studentship and the Hobson Mann Clinical Medicine Scholarship.
 She graduated from the Oxford University Clinical Medical School in 2002 with a BMBCh.

-Collins trained in Obstetrics and gynaecology in the Thames Valley Deanery during which time she completed a Doctor of Philosophy degree (D.Phil.) in 2012 at the University of Oxford.
-Her thesis examined automated ultrasound imaging of the placenta and was supervised by Alison Noble and Lawrence Impey.
+Collins trained in Obstetrics and Gynaecology in the Thames Valley Deanery during which time she completed a Doctor of Philosophy degree (D.Phil.) in 2012 at the University of Oxford.
+Her thesis examined automated ultrasound imaging of the placenta and was supervised by Alison Noble.
 She completed her Sub-Specialist Training in Maternal-Fetal Medicine in 2013.